So Long, Farewell, Auf Wiedersehen, Goodnight: It’s the end of the line for Microsoft Exchange 2010

 While the migration process may seem daunting, organizations still running Exchange 2010 need to get moving, and quickly.

 Luckily, working with a trusted and experienced partner ensures for a well planned and executed migration.
-As a Microsoft FastTrack Ready Partner, Steeves and Associates is able to deliver additional support and resources, sponsored by Microsoft, to provide an even smoother customer transition.
+As a Microsoft FastTrack Ready Partner, Steeves and Associates is able to deliver additional support and resources to provide an even smoother customer transition.
 This support includes best practice planning strategies, onboarding support and user-adoption assistance to help our customers reduce their time-to-value proposition.

 To learn more about how Steeves and Associates can support your organization with a migration to later versions of Microsoft Exchange, give us a call at give us a call (1 888 952 8800) or drop us a line here.